arangodb/docs/3.5/architecture-deployment-modes-active-failover-architecture.md

 (DC2DC) among ArangoDB Clusters.
 See [DC2DC](architecture-deployment-modes-dc2-dc.html) chapter for details.
 {% endhint %}

-Operative Behaviour
+Operative Behavior
 -------------------

-In contrast to the normal behaviour of a single-server instance, the Active-Failover mode will change the behaviour of ArangoDB in some situations.
+In contrast to the normal behavior of a single-server instance, the Active-Failover mode will change the behavior of ArangoDB in some situations.

 The _Follower_ will _always_ deny write requests from client applications.
 Starting from ArangoDB 3.4 read requests are _only_ permitted if the requests is marked with the `X-Arango-Allow-Dirty-Read: true` header,